Feature 8: Extension Profiles

 - name: gmail_api

-url: ./gmail.openapi.yaml
+url: ./google-discovery/gmail.json

 operations:

-# Shape 1: OpenAPI-bound
+# Shape 1: OpenAPI-bound with the legacy selector

 - operationId: get_weather